-PEI 0 (Wall Use Only)-Not recommended for use on floors.
+PEI 0: (Wall Use Only) Not recommended for use on floors.

-PEI 1 (Light Residential)-Light-duty residential floors, bathrooms and bedrooms without direct access from outside; no scratching dirt can be present.
+PEI 1: (Light Residential) Suitable for light-duty residential floors, bathrooms and bedrooms without direct access from outside; no scratching dirt can be present (no exterior access entrances)

-PEI 2 (Residential)-All interior walls and light foot traffic such as powder rooms and areas subject to normal footwear traffic with small amounts of scratching dirt.
+PEI 2: (Residential) Suitable for all interior walls and light foot traffic such as powder rooms and areas subject to soft-soled footwear or normal footwear traffic with small amounts of scratching dirt (i.e. rooms in the living areas of homes except kitchens, entrances and other areas that may be subjected to high foot traffic).

-PEI 3 (Heavy Residential or Light Commercial)-Medium-duty residential floors including kitchens, halls, corridors, balconies and areas used more often with normal footwear and moderate amount of dirt.
+PEI 3: (Heavy Residential or Light Commercial) Suitable for medium-duty residential floors including kitchens, halls, corridors, balconies, terraces and areas used more often with normal footwear and small amounts of dirt.
+Examples may include residential kitchens and hallways with limited traffic from the outside.

-PEI 4 (Commercial)-Heavy-duty residential and commercial applications, including kitchens, entrances and sales floors.
+PEI 4: (Commercial) Suitable for heavy-duty residential and commercial kitchens, entrances, hotels, exhibition and sales rooms with some dirt conditions.

-PEI 5 (Heavy Commercial)-Areas subject to heavy pedestrian traffic over sustained periods, such as shopping centers, airport concourses, public walkways and industrial applications.
+PEI 5: (Heavy Commercial) Suitable for both residential and high-traffic commercial use, including extra heavy-duty floors and areas subject to heavy pedestrian traffic over sustained periods with some dirt such as shopping centers, airport concourses, public walkways and industrial applications.